kkania44/angular-tour-of-heroes/README.md

 <br>
 Functionalities:
 - list of heroes,
-- details of choosen hero,
+- details of a choosen hero,
-- updating hero,
+- updating a hero,
-- adding new hero,
+- adding a new hero,
+- deleting a hero,
 - simple naviagtion between few views.